MRoc/patcher/README.md

 Patcher is a library for transforming immutable object trees using simple operations with undo history and transactions.

-# Example

 ## patch

-The patch function is the heart of patcher.
-It takes a state, one or more operations, and if a new transaction should be created:
+The `patch` function is the heart of patcher.
+It applies given operations to the given state and returns a new state.
+The `patch` function's parameter `newTransaction` defines, if a new transaction should be started.
+All operations in one transaction can later be undone/redone with one step:

 ```
 function patch(state, op, newTransaction)
 ```

+## Operations

-Basic operations include: add, addRange, replace, delete, deleteRange, swap.
+Basic operations include:

+* add: `opAdd` adds a value to an array or a property to an object.
+* addRange: `opAddRange` inserts an array of values into another array.
+* replace: `opReplace` replaces an element in an arrray or sets an property on an object.
+* delete: `opDelete` removes an element from an array or an property from an object.
+* deleteRange: `opDeleteRange` removes an range for an array.
+Note that the last path element must be *range*.
+* swap: `opSwap` swaps two ranges in an array.
+Note that the last path elements must be a array of two *range*s.

+Note: If a *range* into an array is specified, it must be an object of form `{ index: 2, length: 3}`.

 All operations contain a path that describes where in the object tree the operation should be applied.

+## Example

 For example, adding a range of values to an array nested in an object: